pCloud/pcloud-sdk-swift/README.md

 }
 ```

-This will present a view controller with a web view from `self` as a sheet.
+This will either attempt to authenticate using `ASWebAuthenticationSession` or will present a view controller with a web view as a sheet from the view controller passed to the method.

 ---

-Once `PCloud.authorize(controller:_:)` finishes successfully, you can start making API calls via a global `PCloudClient` instance accessible via `PCloud.sharedClient`.
-Furthermore, your access token is stored in the device's keychain, so the next time your app is launched, the shared client instance will be initialized inside the `PCloud.setup(appKey:)` call.
+Once `PCloud.authorize(with:_:)` finishes successfully, you can start making API calls via a global `PCloudClient` instance accessible via `PCloud.sharedClient`.
+Furthermore, your access token is stored in the device's keychain, so the next time your app is launched, the shared client instance will be initialized inside the `PCloud.setUp(withAppKey:)` call.

 ### Manually creating a client